opitzconsulting/ui-frontend-integration/ng-micro-frontends-1/README.md

 ./product/runtime/node index.js --static-server-port 4200
 ```

 When file changes are detected, the application is re-started automatically.
 Please note, this will only work in evergreen browsers.
+In the browsers console, there will be some error messages.
+This messages could be ignored.

 ## adding a new module